Turborepo

 Using turbo watch with persistent tasks

-When your script has a built-in watcher, you likely don't need to use turbo watch.
+When your script has a built-in watcher (like next dev) capable of detecting changes in dependencies, you don't need to use turbo watch.
 Instead, use your script's built-in watcher and mark the task as long-running using "persistent": true.

 Limitations